eerohele/exalt/README.md

 - More unit tests are needed.

 ## Acknowledgements
-- Norman Walsh for his [RelaxNG grammers for XSLT stylesheets][ndw].
+- Norman Walsh for his [RelaxNG grammars for XSLT stylesheets][ndw].
 - @hoest for [SublimeXSLT][sublimexslt], where I borrowed `XSLT.tmLanguage`
   from.